7tunnels7/reverse-shell/README.md

 2. Build the project: `cargo build`
 3. Run the server: `cargo run`

-## Reverse SSH Tunnel Example

-This code demonstrates how to create a reverse SSH tunnel using Rust and the `ssh2` crate.
-It listens on a local port and forwards incoming connections to a remote server via SSH.

-### Prerequisites

-- Rust programming language and Cargo package manager installed.
-- The `ssh2` crate added as a dependency in your `Cargo.toml` file.

 ### Usage

 1. Modify the code to set your desired configuration options: